 From the name itself, this disease is where the fin of your betta fish rots because of fungi or bacteria.
 This disease is a result of a lack of fish tank maintenance that results in poor water quality.

-Early prevention is a must because the rotting can reach the fin’s base.
+Early prevention is a must because the rotting can reach the fin’s base and also lead to tail rot.
 And once it does, the betta fish cannot regenerate the lost tissue in its fins, leaving them vulnerable to more diseases that can affect some parts of its body.

 Fins also fall off in small or large chunks depending on how severe the disease is.
 It’s treated using antibiotics such as trimethoprim, erythromycin, and sulfadimidine.
 But keep in mind that medication must be in moderation as it can kill your fish because of it.